Search Our Website

 DeshCap's team has expertise within the full spectrum of risk management and services businesses and investors worldwide.

-Options hedging is a risk management strategy used to protect against adverse price movements in financial markets by offsetting potential losses on an underlying asset or portfolio through the use of options contracts.
-Offsetting losses can be done in different ways including but not limited to: enhanced income; betting against the underlying asset; or a combination of both.
+Offsetting losses can be done in different ways including but not limited to: enhanced income; betting against the underlying asset; or a combination of strategies.

 1. Identifying Risks: